Best 6 Person Tent for Group and Family Camping in 2023

 • Cap rainfly isn’t as protective as full coverage rainfly

-REI Co Op Base Camp 6 – Best 6 Person Tent for Cold Weather Camping
+REI Co Op Base Camp 6 – For Cold Weather Camping

 rei base camp tent review